ng-alain/delon/docs/import.en-US.md

 // #endregion
 ```

-> The `region: third libs` region is a coding convention for ng-alain, register all third-party components into the `THIRDMODULES` variable, for more coding conventions, refer to [Style Guide](/docs/style-guide).
+> The `region: third libs` region is a coding convention for NG-ALAIN, register all third-party components into the `THIRDMODULES` variable, for more coding conventions, refer to [Style Guide](/docs/style-guide).

 For some third-party components, may be required global configuration.
 It's recommended to register in the root module, for example: